-We believe that our existing cash and cash equivalents, restricted cash, short-term investments and revenue from product sales will be sufficient to enable us to fund our operating expenses and capital expenditure requirements and to service our indebtedness for at least the next 12 months through March 31, 2014.
+We believe that our existing cash and cash equivalents, restricted cash, short-term investments and revenue from product sales will be sufficient to enable us to fund our operating expenses and capital expenditure requirements and to service our indebtedness for at least the next 12 months.
 However, no assurance can be given that this will be the case, and we may require additional debt or equity financing to meet our working capital requirements.
 Our need for additional external sources of funds will depend significantly on the level and timing of our sales of EXPAREL.
-Moreover, changing circumstances may cause us to expend cash significantly faster than we currently anticipate, and we may need to spend more cash than currently expected because of circumstances beyond our control.
-Our expectations regarding future cash requirements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments that we make in the future.
-We have no current understandings, agreements or commitments for any material acquisitions or licenses of any products, businesses or technologies.
-We may need to raise substantial additional capital in order to engage in any of these types of transactions.
 We expect to continue to incur substantial additional operating losses as we commercialize EXPAREL and develop and seek regulatory approval for our other product candidates.
 In addition, we expect to incur additional expenses to add operational, financial and information systems and personnel, including personnel to support our planned product commercialization efforts.
 We also expect to incur significant costs to comply with corporate governance, internal controls and similar requirements applicable to us as a public company.